Back |

 addition to the eBay announcement board!!!
 QUOTE We are pleased to

-inform you that the North Carolina Auctioneers Commission has
+inform you that the North Carolina Auctioneers Commission has voted

 unanimously to temporarily defer any further proposed action to impose